isabella232/Edge-Enterprise-pr.it-it/edgeenterprise/microsoft-edge-policies.md

   ### <a name="internetexplorerintegrationsitelistrefreshinterval"></a>InternetExplorerIntegrationSiteListRefreshInterval

-  #### <a name="configure-how-frequently-the-enterprise-mode-site-list-is-refreshed"></a>Configurare la frequenza di aggiornamento dell'Enterprise siti in modalità utente
+  #### <a name="configure-how-frequently-the-enterprise-mode-site-list-is-refreshed"></a>Configura la frequenza di aggiornamento dell'elenco siti in modalità Enterprise